nehajavalagi/nehajavalagi.github.io/posts/_posts/2015-09-13-best-data-structure.markdown

 ---

+_As a creative writer for a the Computer Department's Technical Newsletter, I wanted to make learning core Computer Science concepts fun!
+While this format was completely unexpected by students, they took to it positively.
+I have always been interested in finding innovative ways to help people understand complex concepts better -- be it through design or poetry!_

 The compilers came when they were called,
 for a reference had to be resolved.
 A committee was formed for them to find,